syedmouaazfarrukh/near-disease/readme.md

 4. **Documentation:** Provide clear documentation for API endpoints and code structure.

-**Disclaimer:**

-* Near Disease is intended for informational purposes only and should not be a substitute for professional medical advice.
-Please consult with a healthcare professional if you have any questions or concerns about your health.

 **Additional Notes:**

 * Regularly update the README to reflect project progress and changes.